benmajor/ExchangeRatesAPI/README.md

 ```

 `getRate( string $code )`:<br />
 Retrieves the exchange rate for a specific currency, or returns the exchange rate if only one rate is present in the response.

-`getDate()`:<br />
-Retrieves the date returned as part of the response (formatted as Y-m-d).
-If response has no `date` property, returns null.

 ### 4. Supported Currencies:

 The library supports any currency currently available on the European Central Bank's web service, which can be found [here](https://exchangeratesapi.io/currencies/).

-### 5. Supported data sources:
-The library supports the following [data sources](https://api.exchangerate.host/sources) other than the API default.

-### 6. Requirements:
+### 5. Requirements:

 This library requires PHP >= 7.0.
 No other platform requirements exist, but the library is dependent on [Guzzle](https://github.com/guzzle/guzzle).

-### 7. Bugs & Features:
+### 6. Bugs & Features:

 If you have spotted any bugs, or would like to request additional features from the library, please file an issue via the Issue Tracker on the project's Github page: [https://github.com/benmajor/ExchangeRatesAPI/issues](https://github.com/benmajor/ExchangeRatesAPI/issues).

-### 8. License:
+### 7. License:

 Licensed under the **MIT License**: